Queen Elizabeth Will Host The Trumps At Windsor Castle

-Donald Trump and First Lady Melania will finally meet United Kingdom head of state, Queen Elizabeth this Friday at Windsor Castle.
+Donald Trump and First Lady Melania will finally meet United Kingdom head of state Queen Elizabeth this Friday at Windsor Castle.
 This visit to the U.K. is fraught with controversy, and it is predicted that it will be met with various protests, including a large balloon depiction of Trump that has permission to fly over London.

-Town & Country says that Robert Wood Johnson, the United States Ambassador to the U.K. said that it is critical that Trump meets with the queen if he travels to the country on an official state visit.
+Town & Country says that Robert Wood Johnson, the United States ambassador to the U.K. said that it is critical that Trump meets with the queen if he travels to the country on an official state visit.

 “He has to see the head of state.
 Putting his foot on the ground of British soil, it’s job one—very, very important, very symbolic.
 Meeting Her Majesty is the most important thing, because she’s the head of state, and from there on, it’ll be what the president wants to do.”

-While the Trumps are in the United Kingdom, they are also supposed to visit Blenheim Palace near Oxfordshire, which is Winston Churchill’s childhood home and Prime Minister Theresa May’s country home, Chequers in Buckinghamshire.
+While the Trumps are in the United Kingdom, they are also supposed to visit Blenheim Palace near Oxfordshire, which is Winston Churchill’s childhood home, and Prime Minister Theresa May’s country home, Chequers in Buckinghamshire.
 Trump is also planning to use part of his visit to travel to Scotland to play golf, but details of that portion of the trip have not been made public.

 A spokesman for Prime Minister Theresa May said that Trump is scheduled to participate in official talks during the visit.